Notifications

 Cases have been reported in all zones of the province, with the highest numbers in the north, south and central zones.
 Due to the number of people in these areas who may not be immune to measles, it’s likely that some cases are going undetected or unreported.

-Alberta Health Services shares known public exposure locations for the Edmonton, Calgary, Central and parts of the North Zone.
+The Alberta government shares known public exposure locations for the zones across the province, including Edmonton, Calgary, Central and parts of the North Zone.
 A standing exposure advisory has been issued for the South Zone, North Zone and Parkland County including communities of Spruce Grove and Stony Plain.
 Site-specific exposure advisories will no longer be issued in these locations.

 All Alberta residents, workers, students and visitors are advised to be aware of the increased risk of measles and ensure their measles immunizations are up to date.